Truganini: Oyster Cove

-A new superintendent, John Strange Dandridge, took over at Oyster Cove in July 1855 and made some improvements to the living conditions at the station.
-But in 1858 it was reported that alcohol abuse was still a serious concern for the residents.
-Truganini had entered a relationship with a younger Aboriginal man named William Lanne, who was violent towards her while drunk.
-By 1862, there was just eight Aboriginal Tasmanians left at Oyster Cove.
+A new superintendent, John Strange Dandridge, took over at Oyster Cove in July 1855 and made some improvements to the living conditions.
+In 1858, however, it was reported that alcohol abuse was prevalent among the residents.
+Truganini had entered a relationship with a younger Aboriginal man named William Lanne who was employed as a whaler and was violent towards her while drunk.
+By 1859, there were only 14 surviving Aboriginal Tasmanians at Oyster Cove.